TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Group/Index.rst

    Description
          Disables sub-controls inside "group" control.
 Comma-separated list of values.
 Possible values are:

+         browser
-         - *browser* (disables browse button for list control)
+            Disables browse button for list control.

+         list
-         - *list* (disables list and browse button, but not delete button)
+            Disables list and browse button, but not delete button.

+         delete
-         - *delete* (disables the delete button)
+            Disables the delete button.

+         allowedTables
-         - *allowedTables* (hide information which tables are allowed to be referenced in the group field).
+            Hide information which tables are allowed to be referenced in the group field.

          See example images below.

          .. note::

             If you use the delete button when the list is disabled, **all** entries in the list will be deleted.

+         Disabling the various controls:

          .. figure:: ../../../Images/Group_DisableControlls_AllAvailable.png
             :alt: Disabling controls - None

+            Disabling controls - None

          .. figure:: ../../../Images/Group_DisableControlls_Browser.png
             :alt: Disabling controls - browser

+            Disabling controls - browser

          .. figure:: ../../../Images/Group_DisableControlls_List.png
             :alt: Disabling controls - list

+            Disabling controls - list

          .. figure:: ../../../Images/Group_DisableControlls_AllowedTables.png
             :alt: Disabling controls - allowedTables

-            Disabling the various controls
+            Disabling controls - allowedTables

    Scope
          Display / Proc.